xbeat/Machine-Learning/README.md

 Prefetching is a technique used to optimize data access by loading data into memory before it's actually needed.
 This can significantly improve performance when working with huge datasets.

+## Anomaly Detection Techniques in Python

+Introduction to Anomaly Detection

+Anomaly detection is a crucial technique in data analysis, used to identify unusual patterns or observations that deviate significantly from the expected behavior.
+In various fields such as cybersecurity, fraud detection, and system health monitoring, anomaly detection plays a vital role in identifying potential issues or threats.
+This slideshow will explore different techniques for anomaly detection using Python, providing practical examples and code snippets to help you understand and implement these methods.

 ## Choosing the Right Python Tool for Large Datasets Pandas, Dask, or PySpark

 Introduction to Working with Large Datasets